 - Add the masala paste.
 Add water to adjust the consistency of the fish curry.
 Add salt to taste.
 Let it come to a boil.

-- Add fish.
+- Add the cleaned sardine.
 Instead of stirring the fish curry with a ladle, simply hold the pot by its handles and gently swirl the contents in a circular motion.
 Do not use ladle or spoon to stir this sardine fish curry.
 Cook for 2-3 minutes, or until fish is just cooked and then remove from heat.
-Serve this Indian fish curry with steamed rice.
+Serve this sardine curry with steamed rice.

 Video